-1) Turn off the permission to login on the root account directly (most Linux distributions have this option set to on).
+1) Turn off the permission to login to the root account directly (most Linux distributions have this option set to on).
 After this, you can login on the root account from a user account by the su command or the sudo command.
 You should be sure that your system allows to use su from specified users.
 Sometimes it is require to add your user account to the wheel group.

 3) Use a non-standard user name instead of your name or something like: admin, admins, operator, etc. There is no any objections to